nitesh4146/scaffold-vite-edu/README.md

 ### UI Components

 #### Pre-built Components
-- **AppHeader** - Top navigation bar with title and language switcher
+- **AppHeader** - Top navigation bar with title
-- **LeftPanel** - Scrollable sidebar with navigation dropdown and language selector
+- **LeftPanel** - Scrollable sidebar with navigation dropdown
   - Navigation dropdown for quick access to sections
-  - Language selector for multi-language support
   - Content area for explanations, theory, and concepts
-- **RightPanel** - Scrollable sidebar for app controls and visualization settings
+- **RightPanel** - Scrollable sidebar for app controls and visualization settings with "Controls Panel" header
 - **VisualizationViewer** - Center panel with flip functionality
   - Front side for primary visualization
   - Back side for additional visualization or content